A comparison of approaches to improve worst-case predictive model performance over patient subpopulations: Introduction

-As an alternative to equalizing model performance across groups of patients, recent works have proposed maximizing \textit{worst-case} performance across pre-defined subpopulations, as a form of \textit{minimax fairness} \cite{martinez2020minimax,diana2021minimax,Sagawa*2020Distributionally}.
-The objective of this work is to compare approaches formulated to improve worst-case model performance over subpopulations -- through modifications to training objectives, sampling approaches, or model selection criteria -- with standard approaches to learn predictive models from electronic health records.
+As an alternative to equalizing model performance across groups of patients, recent works have proposed maximizing \textit{worst-case} performance across pre-defined subpopulations, as a form of \textit{minimax fairness} \cite{martinez2020minimax,diana2021minimax,Sagawa*2020Distributionally}, representing a shift in perspective towards the goal of identifying the best model for each patient subpopulation.
+The objective of this work is to compare approaches formulated to improve disaggregated and worst-case model performance over subpopulations -- through modifications to training objectives, sampling approaches, or model selection criteria -- with standard approaches to learn predictive models from electronic health records.
 We evaluate multiple approaches for learning predictive models for several outcomes derived from electronic health records databases in a large-scale empirical study.
 In these experiments, we define patient subpopulations in terms of discrete demographic attributes, including racial and ethnic categories, sex, and age groups.
-We compare empirical risk minimization (ERM; the standard learning paradigm) applied to the entire training dataset with four alternatives: (1) training a separate model for each subpopulation, (2) balancing the dataset so that the amount of data from each subpopulation is equalized, (3) model selection criteria that select for the best worst-case performance over subpopulations, and (4) distributionally robust optimization (DRO) approaches \cite{ben2013robust,Hu2018,Sagawa*2020Distributionally} that directly specify training objectives to maximize worst-case performance over subpopulations.
+We compare empirical risk minimization (ERM; the standard learning paradigm) applied to the entire training dataset with four alternatives: (1) training a separate model for each subpopulation, (2) balancing the dataset so that the amount of data from each subpopulation is equalized, (3) model selection criteria that select for the best worst-case performance over subpopulations, and (4) distributionally robust optimization (DRO) approaches \cite{ben2013robust,Hu2018,Sagawa*2020Distributionally} that directly specify training objectives to maximize a flexible notion of worst-case performance over subpopulations.
+We evaluate each of these approaches in terms of their capability to improve several model performance metrics overall, for each subpopulation, and in the worst-case over subpopulation compared to ERM applied to the entire training dataset.